oemof/oemof-thermal/docs/absorption_chillers.rst

 You find detailed information in the referenced papers.

 This package comes with characteristic parameters for five absorption chillers.
-Four published by Puig-Arnavat et al. [2]: 'Rotartica', 'Safarik', 'Broad_01' and 'Broad_02' and one published by Kühn and Ziegler [1]: 'Kuehn'.
+Four published by Puig-Arnavat et al. [3]: 'Rotartica', 'Safarik', 'Broad_01' and 'Broad_02' and one published by Kühn and Ziegler [1]: 'Kuehn'.
 If you like to contribute parameters for other machines, please feel free to contact us or to contribute directly via github.

 To model one of the machines provided by this package you can adapt the code above in the following way.
-You find information on the machines in [2].

 .. code-block:: python